josecruzado21/centigrad/README.md

 Following Andrej's examples of building things from scratch, I decided to pause the video, grasps some important concepts from the minutes I watched and keep the development myself to then compare my solution to his.
 I was surprised to find similitudes between our solutions, which I will comment later.

-It is important to notice that I made this replication with almost null notion of TensorFlow or Pytorch frameworks.
+I made this replication with almost null notion of TensorFlow or Pytorch frameworks.
 After I reached a stable state of my solution I finished watching Andrej's video.
 I may do similar replications of the rest of his series.